timbog80/timbog80.github.io/_posts/2014-09-25-double-chrome-icon.markdown

 StartupWMClass=Google-chrome-stable
 {% endhighlight %}

 After all that close chrome if opened, and remove the chrome icon from the plank.
 Then re-lock it back to the plank.
-In you still get the same results at before, restart and re-lock.